Published March 24, 2026

 Drinking

 Coffee first: Stickett Inn in Barryville and 2 Queens in Narrowsburg are must-stops.
-Now that I’m energized - cocktails (or wine, beer, local cider) are always second, and most of the restaurants above serve great ones.
+For cocktails (or wine, beer, local cider), and most of the restaurants above serve great ones.
 Bar Veloce has a great happy hour and wine selection, River’s Edge “makes one hell of a martini” says Jess, and Stickett Inn’s got their own cider plus cocktails and snacks.
 Cochecton Pump House, in an open-air shell of a brick building from 1879, is a super scenic spot for drinks, snacks, and events - most involving dancing.

 Shopping

 Narrowsburg has a weirdly high number of really special vintage/antique/homegoods shops, some founded by interior designers.
-Faves: Maison Bergogne, Velvet Maple, Madame Fortuna, and Tinker and Edge.
-Also love One Grand Books selections from authors/thinkers/creatives) and Wise Peony (lovely plant shop).
+Faves: Maison Bergogne, Velvet Maple, and Madame Fortuna.
+Also love One Grand Book (selections from authors/thinkers/creatives) and Wise Peony (lovely plant shop).

 In or near Barryville: Cottage Wine Shop (organic, biodynamic, vegan wines), River Town Sound (vintage vinyl), Bad Goods Vintage, Sullivan Public (ceramics, vintage, and homegoods) and Hall Space (ceramics and gallery) - plus Barryville Emporium and Clobr (men’s clothing), if I’ve got time.

-Both towns have fun and beautiful riverside farmer’s markets - live music, food vendors, local goods, and great people.
+Both towns have fun and beautiful riverside farmers markets in the warmer months, with live music, local food vendors, crafts, and some of the friendliest small-town energy around.

 Listings